wlukebarnes/2025-vibe-coding/instructions/03-add-routes.md

 #### lists-service

-lists-service should expose functions for each of the routes above. it should use SqlWarehouse.query() under the hood with specific queries (don't bother with parameterization, just use simple f-strings. call out to me that you've done this even though it is less safe in production settings. please use all caps when telling me so I remember). the lists table is located at <CATALOG>.<SCHEMA>.<TABLE_PREFIX>\_lists.
+lists-service should expose functions for each of the routes above. it should use Lakebase.query() under the hood with specific queries (don't bother with parameterization, just use simple f-strings. call out to me that you've done this even though it is less safe in production settings. please use all caps when telling me so I remember). the lists table is located at <SCHEMA>.vibe_coding_lists.

 lists are defined as:
-CREATE TABLE <CATALOG>.<SCHEMA>.<TABLE_PREFIX>\_lists (
+CREATE TABLE IF NOT EXISTS vibe_coding_lists ( id serial primary key, user_email TEXT NOT NULL, title TEXT NOT NULL, description TEXT, status TEXT NOT NULL DEFAULT 'pending', created_at TIMESTAMP NOT NULL DEFAULT now(), updated_at TIMESTAMP NOT NULL DEFAULT now()
-id BIGINT GENERATED ALWAYS AS IDENTITY, user_email STRING NOT NULL, title STRING NOT NULL, description STRING, status STRING NOT NULL DEFAULT 'pending', --('pending' | 'completed' | 'deleted') created_at TIMESTAMP NOT NULL DEFAULT current_timestamp(), updated_at TIMESTAMP NOT NULL DEFAULT current_timestamp() )
+);